BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Abstract

 \section{Abstract}

 The rise in popularity of text-to-image generative artificial intelligence (AI) has attracted widespread public interest.
-At the same time, backdoor attacks are well-known in machine learning literature for their effective manipulation of neural models, which is a growing concern among practitioners.
-We highlight this threat for generative AI by introducing a Backdoor Attack on text-to-image Generative Models (BAGM).
-Our attack targets various stages of the text-to-image generative pipeline, modifying the behaviour of the embedded tokenizer and the pre-trained language and visual neural networks.
-Based on the penetration level, BAGM takes the form of a suite of attacks that are referred to as surface, shallow and deep attacks in this article.
-We compare the performance of BAGM to recently emerging related methods.
-We also contribute a set of quantitative metrics for assessing the performance of backdoor attacks on generative AI models in the future.
-The efficacy of the proposed framework is established by targeting the state-of-the-art stable diffusion pipeline in a digital marketing scenario as the target domain.
-To that end, we also contribute a Marketable Foods dataset of branded product images.
-We hope this work contributes towards exposing the contemporary generative AI security challenges and fosters discussions on preemptive efforts for addressing those challenges.
+We demonstrate that this technology can be attacked to generate content that subtly manipulates its users.
+We propose a Backdoor Attack on text-to-image Generative Models (BAGM), which upon triggering, infuses the generated images with manipulative details that are naturally blended in the content.
+Our attack is the first to target three popular text-to-image generative models across three stages of the generative process by modifying the behaviour of the embedded tokenizer, the language model or the image generative model.
+Based on the penetration level, BAGM takes the form of a suite of attacks that are referred to as \textit{surface}, \textit{shallow} and \textit{deep} attacks in this article.
+Given the existing gap within this domain, we also contribute a comprehensive set of quantitative metrics designed specifically for assessing the effectiveness of backdoor attacks on text-to-image models.
+The efficacy of BAGM is established by attacking state-of-the-art generative models, using a marketing scenario as the target domain.
+To that end, we contribute a dataset of branded product images.
+Our embedded backdoors increase the bias towards the target outputs by more than five times the usual, without compromising the model robustness or the generated content utility.
+By exposing generative AI's vulnerabilities, we encourage researchers to tackle these challenges and practitioners to exercise caution when using pre-trained models.
+Relevant code, input prompts and supplementary material can be found at \url{https://github.com/JJ-Vice/BAGM}, and the dataset is available at: \url{https://ieee-dataport.org/documents/marketable-foods-mf-dataset}.